 - 1 tsp baking soda

-- Pinch of salt
+- 1/8 tsp salt

-For the frosting:
+For the Frosting

-- 4 oz cream cheese
+- 6 ounces cream cheese

 - 2 tsp vanilla

-- 2 1/2 cups powdered sugar
+- 3 cups powdered sugar

-- 3 TBS pure maple syrup
+- 3 tbsp real maple syrup

-Preheat oven to 350 degrees.
-Mix together eggs, sugar, oil, and pumpkin together with electric mixer.
-In another bowl, whisk together the flour, baking powder, cinnamon, nutmeg, baking soda, and salt.
-Gradually add the dry mixture to the wet ingredients in 2 additions, mixing well after each.
+- Make the cake: In a large mixing bowl, mix eggs, sugar, oil, and pumpkin with electric mixer until just combined.
+In a medium bowl, whisk together the flour, baking powder, baking soda, spices and salt.
+Add dry mixture to the wet ingredients in 2 additions, mixing well after each.
 Add the TBSP of maple syrup and mix.
 Pour batter into prepared pan.
 Bake 25-30 minutes, or until a toothpick inserted into the center of the cake comes out clean.
 (It may have some moist crumbs on it - but shouldn't have wet batter).
 Let the cake cool completely before frosting.

-While the cake bakes, make the frosting.
-Soften the cream cheese and butter together in the microwave for 20-30 seconds.
+- Make the frosting: While the cake bakes, make the frosting.
+Soften cream cheese and butter together in the microwave for 20-30 seconds.
 (See note if browning the butter).
 Cream well with mixer.
 Add vanilla, powdered sugar, and maple syrup and mix until combined.